Pipe Repair in Riverside County, CA

 The most immediate and severe consequence of a delayed pipe repair is the rapid growth of toxic mold.
 According to the Centers for Disease Control and Prevention (CDC), mold spores are naturally present in the air, but they require a warm, damp environment to multiply.
 When a pipe has a slow, hidden leak inside a dark wall cavity, it creates the absolute perfect breeding ground.
 Toxic mold can begin actively growing and spreading across your drywall and wooden studs within just 24 to 48 hours.
 If you ignore a leak for a month, a $300 pipe repair easily turns into a $5,000 hazardous materials mold remediation project.

-Furthermore, water absolutely destroys building materials.
+Also water absolutely destroys building materials.
 Hardwood floors will act like a sponge, absorbing the moisture until the planks cup, warp, and snap, requiring a complete, expensive replacement.
 Drywall will lose all structural integrity and turn to mush.
 If the leak is under your concrete slab, it will slowly wash away the supporting dirt, creating underground voids that can cause your foundation to crack and sink.
 The golden rule of plumbing is simple: the longer you wait to fix a bad pipe, the more exponentially expensive the final restoration bill will be.
 Calling Rooter King at the first sign of trouble is the cheapest insurance policy you can buy for your home.

 Schedule Pipe Repair Now!